-Incisions, tubes or drains Explanation Incisions You will usually have 3 incisions for a VATS surgery.
+Incisions, tubes or drains Explanation You will usually have 2 - 3 incisions.
 Each incision is about 2 cm long.
-You will have 2 incisions on your side.
-Your surgeon will use dissolvable stitches to close these incisions.
-This means the stitches will go away on their own.
-You will have a chest tube placed through the other incision.
+Your surgeon will use dissolvable stitches to close the incisions.
+This means they will go away on their own.
+Incisions You will have a chest tube placed through one of the incisions.
 This incision will be closed at the time of the removal of the chest tube.
 Your surgeon closes this incision using non dissolvable stitches.
-This means the stitches will have to be removed 7 days after the tube is taken out.
+This means the stitches will have to be removed.
+The stitches are taken out 7 days after the tube is removed.
 Chest tube You will have a chest tube coming out of your side.
 This tube removes air and fluid from your chest cavity.
-This tube will stay in 1-3 days.
+This tube will stay in 2-3 days.
 The tube is attached to a machine called a Pleurovac TM .
 The Pleurovac TM is then attached to a suction source on the wall.
-To keep the chest tube in place, we will use stitches to secure them.
-These are not dissolvable.
-The stitches will be removed 1-7 days after the tubes are taken out.
+Stitches are used to keep the chest tube in place.
+These stitches are not dissolvable.
+The stitches will be removed 1-7 days after the chest tube is taken out.
 You may need to go to your family doctor to have your stitches removed.
 Foley Catheter You may have a tube draining your bladder.
 This is called a foley catheter.
 The nurse will measure how much urine you pass.
 This tube will usually be in overnight.
 When the tube is removed, the nurse will still measure your urine.
 Intravenous (IV) You will have an IV.
 We will use it to give you fluids and medicines.
 The IV will stay in until you are drinking well.
-This is usually in for $1-2$ days.
+This is usually in for $1 - 2$ days.
 The IV must stay in as long as you are getting pain medication through a pump.
 Oxygen An oxygen mask will cover your nose and mouth.
 When you do not need the oxygen mask anymore, you may be placed onto nasal prongs.
 Nasal prongs sit below your nose.
 Both types give you extra oxygen.
 You may need this overnight or for a couple of days after your surgery.
 When your lungs are working well enough, the oxygen will be taken off.
 Pain Medicine Pump You may have a pump for the pain medicine.
 This will be attached to your IV.